Iamthebroadpup/FFLapp/README.md

 # FFLapp

-Prototype modules for a fantasy football helper app.
+Prototype full‑stack modules for a fantasy football helper app.

+## Overview

+The backend ingests data from public APIs and play‑by‑play releases to build a player pool, and the frontend renders a simple list of available players.
+The project is meant to serve as a starting point for a personalized draft assistant that can run entirely on your machine during an in‑person draft.

 ## Project Structure